Objective Bayesian Analysis for the Differential Entropy of the Gamma Distribution: Introduction

 \section{Introduction}

 In recent years, there has been a growing interest in estimating different metrics of information theory related to parametric distributions.
-The Shannon entropy, also known as differential entropy, introduced by Claude Shannon \cite{shannon1948mathematical}, is an essential quantity that measures the amount of available information or uncertainty outcome of a random process.
+The Shannon entropy, also known as differential entropy, introduced by Claude Shannon \citep{shannon1948mathematical}, is an essential quantity that measures the amount of available information or uncertainty outcome of a random process.
 Given a density function $f(x|\alpha,\beta)$, the differential entropy is given by

+{Shannon entropy is a versatile tool that can be used to analyze various systems.
+In applied statistics, for example, it can be utilized to measure the level of disorder within a mechanical or biological system.
+In this context, a higher entropy value associated with a random phenomenon may indicate the presence of irregularities in the system and dispersion from homogeneity.
+It can aid in the examination of species diversity and heterogeneity within an ecosystem \citep{jost2006entropy}.
+As will be shown later in this work, the Shannon entropy can be used to study the instability of political institutions, specifically in the Achaemenid dynasty. }

-The differential entropy depends on the distribution parameters, and, given a sample, it is necessary to be estimated.
-The commonly used method to estimate the parameters is the maximum likelihood approach due to its one-to-one invariance property.
-Hence, we need only to estimate the parameters of the original model and plug-in the entropy function.
-Under this approach many authors have derived the estimators for different distributions such as, Weibull \cite{cho2015estimating}, Inverse Weibull \cite{yu2019statistical}, Log-logistic \cite{du2018statistical} and for the exponential distribution with different shift origin \cite{kayal2013estimation}, to list a few.
+The Shannon entropy {of a probability distribution is a function of the }distribution parameters that must be estimated from a sample.
+A commonly used method to estimate the parameters is the maximum likelihood approach due to its one-to-one invariance property.
+Hence, {to estimate the entropy,} it is only required to estimate the parameters of the original model and plug them into the entropy function.
+Under this approach many authors have derived the entropy estimators for different distributions such as Weibull \citep{cho2015estimating}, Inverse Weibull \citep{yu2019statistical}, Log-logistic \citep{du2018statistical} and for the exponential distribution with different shift origin \citep{kayal2013estimation}, to list a few.